wjenh/pidp1-mods/Docs/UsingAM1.md

 These additional flags are generally for debugging:

+- x send lex debugging output to stderr
-- y generate yacc debugging output to stderr
+- y send yacc debugging output to stderr
 - k keep intermediate **cpp** file
 - p print the internal parse tree in readable form

+Both **macro1** and binary code can be generated at the same time.\
+While a listing can be produced for either macro or binary, the binary value for each location is only available if binary has been generated.
+For macro only output, the value field is meaningless.

 ## General program structure